How to build a sales plan: Process, examples, and insights

 When marketing and sales play from the same sheet of music, magic happens.
 A well-synced, overall sales strategy ensures go-to-market efficiency.
 Campaigns, content, and conversations all support the same business goals.
 That means fewer mixed signals, better conversion rates, and a much smoother buyer journey.

 For enterprise companies like yours, alignment like this turns chaos into clarity—and clutter into closed-won.
-(That said, the appropriate marketing and sales resources and tools must still be supplied to both teams to ensure strong sales performance.)
+(That said, the appropriate marketing and resources and sales tools must still be supplied to both teams to ensure strong sales performance.)

 Enhanced likelihood of hitting revenue targets